 Alan Liu is Professor in the English Department at the University of California, Santa Barbara, and an affiliated faculty member of UCSB's Media Arts & Technology graduate program.
 Previously, he was on the faculty of Yale University's English Department and British Studies Program.

 His research begain in the field of British romantic literature and art.
 A first book, Wordsworth: The Sense of History (Stanford UP, 1989), explored the relation between the imaginative experiences of literature and history.
 Theoretical essays in the 1990s then explored cultural criticism, the "new historicism," and postmodernism in contemporary literary studies.
 In 1994, when he started his Voice of the Shuttle Web site for humanities research, he began to study information culture as a way to close the circuit between the literary or historical imagination and the technological imagination.
-Books published since then include The Laws of Cool: Knowledge Work and the Culture of Information (U. Chicago Press, 2004) and Local Transcendence: Essays on Postmodern Historicism and the Database.
-(U. Chicago Press, 2008).
+Books published since then include The Laws of Cool: Knowledge Work and the Culture of Information (U. Chicago Press, 2004), Local Transcendence: Essays on Postmodern Historicism and the Database (U. Chicago Press, 2008), and Friending the Past: The Sense of History in the Digital Age (U. Chicago Press, 2018).

 Liu is currently working on books about where the sense of history has gone in the information age and how the digital humanities field can develop a mode of "critical infrastructure studies."